damesek/clojure-nginx-setup-ssh/README.md

 Your Clojure-Nginx server is running now! ;)

-Put your project in the main folder, with uberjar compile and that will be load from the jars folder.
+Put your project in the main folder.
+Do you need to drop uberjar compiled jars in the jars folder and you can reload the server with `./nginx -s reload`.

 Have a nice day!